LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

-Of course, a priori the condition of Proposition $1$ is not that easy to check for a given process as it involves calculating the chaos expansion for the given process $X$.
+Of course, a priori the condition of Proposition $1$ is not that easy to check, as it involves calculating the chaos expansion for the given process $X$.
 In some cases, however, it is possible.
 Consider for example the stochastic process defined by $X(t)=W(T)$ on the interval
 $I=\zl 0,T\zr $.
 Then we have that